MargotUCD/PhoneViz/README.md

 ### eSpeak

 PhoneViz is proposed with Wav2Vec2Phoneme[^2] as phoneme recogniser. eSpeak is required for running Wav2Vec2Phoneme.
-Follow the instruction below for installation.
+Follow the instructions below for installation.

 **Linux:**
 The module is tested with eSpeak version 1.48.15.
 Install using the command below or specific instruction for a given distribution: